CIS-5660-Fall-2025/hw02-stylization/README.md

 ![](ShowcaseMedia/multipleLightSupport.png)

 I also created a custom texture that I used to modify the hard shadows.
-I also added turbulence to these shadows using noise based on UV.
+I then added turbulence to these shadows using noise based on UV.

 ![](ShowcaseMedia/customShadows.png)